top of page

 Feb 265 min read

-Everyday General Dispatch Form
+VFR Everyday Dispatch Form

 "If it flew in, it will fly out" - Pilot who skips preflight In ground school - and probably from day one - you learned about the PAVE checklist.
 That is a hazard identification / risk mitigation acronym to help you consider the flight "as a whole".
 Think about the P ilot, the A ircraft, the en V ironment, and E xternal pressures.
 That's fantastic, but it's more of a thought-inducing system rather than a real tangible tool.
 So, to help consider some of the risks involved in y